 I need to speak with someone.
-Whom Should I call?
+Who Should I call?

-Prior to contacting the College of Dentistry, please review the information on our website about the admissions process to prepare your questions in advance.
-We may be reached at (202) 806-0337.
+Prior to contacting the College of Dentistry, please review the information on our website regarding the admissions process to prepare your questions in advance.
+We may be reached Monday-Thursday 10:00 a.m.- 4:00 p.m.
+EST (202) 806-0337.
 If you are unable to reach us at once by telephone, you may email us at HUCDAdmit@howard.edu.

 Do you allow visits?

 Visits to the Office of Admissions should be through appointment.
-Our Admissions team will be happy to correspond with potential students to answer questions/concerns that are not addressed in our literature or website.
-Based on current recommendations for the College of Dentistry, on-campus tours will be suspended until further notice.
-Our office will be unable to accept walk-in visitors until further notice.
-Where possible, alternate programming via media formats is being planned.
-Check back here for details.
+Our admissions team will be happy to correspond with potential students to answer questions/concerns that are not addressed in our literature or website.
+Based on current recommendations for the College of Dentistry, on-campus group tours will be scheduled and announced periodically throughout the school term.
+Where possible, alternate information sessions via online media platforms are also scheduled periodically.
+Check here for details.

 Do you provide individual counseling?

 We do not provide individual counseling for applicants.
-We rely heavily upon pre-dents' interaction and guidance with pre-health Advisors at your undergraduate/graduate institution.
-Our Admissions team will be happy to correspond with potential students to answer questions/concerns NOT addressed in our literature or website.
+We rely heavily upon predental applicants' interaction and guidance with pre-health Advisors at your undergraduate/graduate institution.
+Our admissions team will be happy to correspond with potential students to answer questions/concerns that are not addressed in our literature or website.
 We are happy to provide an overview of HUCD and the admissions process to pre-dental societies or clubs in a group setting.
-Please email us to arrange.
-Our Admissions team also provides a monthly webinar and/or Instagram Live sessions to answer student questions in a group setting.
+Please email us to arrange a visit.
+Our admissions team also provides a monthly online Q&A session and/or Instagram Live sessions to answer student questions in a group setting.
 Follow us at HowardUniversityDental (Instagram).